dubotics/dubotics.github.io/resources/using-git.md

 -   **Mac**: <http://git-scm.com/download/mac>
 -   **Linux**: <http://git-scm.com/download/linux>

 The installer will ask you to configure a few things.
 Accept all the default options, and keep clicking 'next'.

-If you use **Windows**, you will need to add "git" to your path so you can use it directly from the command line.
-Do the following:
+If you run Windows, you may see an option that asks you to add Git into the Window's PATH.
+Be sure to select that.

+<h2 id="test-installation">3: Test your installation</h2>

+Before we move on, let's make sure we installed git correctly.

+-   **Windows 8:** Go to the start screen, and type "Powershell".
+Open the program.
+-   **Not Windows 8:** Click "start", and type "Powershell" inside the "run" textbox.
+    Open the program.
+-   **Macs:** Open the console/command line/terminal whatever the hell it's called.
+    I don't own a mac, so idk where it's located (it might be under /Applications/Utilities)
+-   **Linux:** Open the console/terminal.

+Type in `git`.
+A bunch of text should appear, displaying usage information.
+If so, congrats!
+Everything is working, and you can skip to the next section.

+If your console says it could not locate git, stop.
+Something has gone wrong.

+If you're using Windows, try the following to add Git to your path, and retest:

 1. Windows 8:
     1. Go to the start screen, and type "Edit the system environment variables".
 Make sure to